Number of Participants: 26

 About:

-Now in his second year coaching the team, Coach Schatt brought a meaningful initiative to his athletes: an Autism Awareness Game.
-Inspired by his own experience as a student-athlete in Plainview—where he once took part in a similar effort—he felt it was important to pass that experience forward.
+Coach John Givy introduced a powerful initiative: the Autism Awareness Game.
+Inspired by his own experience as a student-athlete in Plainview where he once participated in a similar event, he was determined to pass that legacy forward.

-“I remembered what it felt like to be a part of something bigger than the game,” he shared.
+“I remembered what it felt like to be part of something bigger than the game,” Coach Givy shared.
 “I wanted my players to learn about autism, understand the importance of inclusion, and see how sports can be a platform for positive change.”

-The team is also committed to supporting other meaningful causes, such as the Wounded Warrior Project.
-Last year, they honored the memory of local hero Jonathan Diller and showed their appreciation for all police officers.
-It was a powerful reminder that these student-athletes are developing not only as athletes but also as compassionate leaders in their community.
+In addition to autism awareness, the team remains dedicated to supporting other important causes.
+Last year, they honored the memory of local hero Jonathan Diller and showed their appreciation for police officers—demonstrating that these student-athletes are growing not only as players but also as compassionate community leaders.